Inteli-College/2025-1A-T02-G54-PUBLICO/Module_1_PR/Public_Report_Modulo1.md

-# Nautic.AI - Public Development Report
+# Nautic.AI - Public Development Report (v2)

 ## Executive Summary

 Nautic.AI is an innovative autonomous maritime rescue solution designed to significantly reduce response times in emergency situations.
-This report summarizes the development work completed during the current module.
+This second version of the report summarizes the development work completed during the current module, highlighting advances in hardware prototyping, documentation, and software structuring.

-The module was dedicated to hardware prototyping in SolidWorks, business development, and software structuring for the autonomous model.
+**Key updates in this version:**
+- Improved documentation and organization of SolidWorks and Arduino files, now clearly marked as backup and referenced in the project structure.
+- Enhanced MVP documentation, including images of the turbine and motor, and a more detailed technical development plan.
+- Updated progress metrics and technical architecture based on the latest sprint.

 ## 1. Blue Ocean Strategy